SESYNC-ci/data-package-lesson/docs/_slides/data.md

 3. Each observation has its own row.
 4. Each value has its own cell.

 Downstream operations/analysis require tidy data.

+These principles closely map to best practices for “normalization” in database design.
+R developer Hadley Wickham further describes the priciples of tidy data in this paper [(Wickham 2014)](http://www.jstatsoft.org/v59/i10/paper).
+{:.notes}

-You can work towards ready-to-analyze data incrementally, documenting the intermediate data and steps you took in your scripts.
+You can work towards ready-to-analyze data incrementally, documenting the intermediate data and cleaning steps you took in your scripts.
 This can be a powerful accelerator for your analysis both now and in the future.
 {:.notes}

-For more details see the [data-manipulation-R-lesson](https://cyberhelp.sesync.org/data-manipulation-R-lesson/).

 ===